sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Objects_Detection.md

 <br/>

 ### <a id="main-objects-detection-algorithms">Objects Detection Algorithms Overview</a>
 There are variety of algorithms for Detection Objects on the image.
-Let's consider the most popular ones like YOLO of versions 1, 2 and 3.
-Also, there are such algorithms as SSD and others.
+Flowchart below shows most popular of them.
+We will move step by step exploring each of them.

 <br/>